Energy Watch Group

 The Energy Watch Group (EWG) is an international network of scientists and parliamentarians.
 The EWG conducts research and publishes studies on global energy developments concerning both fossil fuels and renewables.
 The organization states that it seeks to provide energy policy with objective information.

 The EWG was founded in 2006 by the former German parliamentarian and Order of Merit of the Federal Republic of Germany recipient Hans-Josef Fell and further parliamentarians from other countries to provide both experts and political decision makers as well as the public with information on energy issues.
+In 2023, the Energy Watch Group transitioned into a non-profit legal entity, now known as EWG Energy Watch UG.

 Research areas

 The EWG conducts research on energy issues, including natural gas, crude oil, coal, renewables and uranium.
 In particular, they focus on three interrelated topics: